We hope we've done a good job of making things clear, but if they are not, please see our FAQ below for more help:

 We understand photographers have busy lives and so we want to be sure our programs are flexible enough to accommodate schedules.
 There are also times we try to send videographers with photographers and so we need to have flexible dates to coordinate both schedules.
 In addition, in the event of virus outbreaks or change of political circumstances in-country, project dates may have to be delayed.
 Photographers must be flexible with timelines as a result.

-You are obligated to send us 200+ high res copies of your best work in high res JPEG or TIFF format within 14 days of completing your project.
-Copyright is shared between the Photographer, PWB and the partner organization, however we do require that images selected for our magazine are not published until the magazine is issued (4-8 images per project).
+You are obligated to send us 200+ high res copies of your best work, with metadata, in JPEG or TIFF format within 14 days of completing your project.
+Copyright is shared between the Photographer, PWB and the partner organization, however we do require that images selected for our magazine are not published until the magazine is issued (6-8 images per project).
+Photographers are asked to submit a 600-800 word article to accompany your images.
 Photographers must also sign a contract, waiver, health information release form, and agree to our ethical photography guidelines.

 Yes we do.
-All of our photographers agree to abide by these guidelines.
+All of our photographers must abide by these ethics guidelines.

 You can find this information at the bottom of each project page.
 General information is provided here.

-Our photographers and videographers are responsible for insuring their own equipment.
+Our photographers and videographers are responsible for insuring their own equipment and it is highly recommended.

 Details about program fees (what it includes/does not include) are outlined here.

 There will be no travel involved for your training.
-Training will be done virtually or over the telephone with PWB’s Executive Director (ED) 3 to 4 weeks prior to departure.
+Training will be done virtually or over the telephone with the PWB Program Manager no later than 2 weeks prior to departure.

-We use our limited resources to help organizations that are struggling the most.
+No. We use our limited resources to help organizations that are struggling the most.
+We operate anywhere on the planet as long as a need is demonstrated.